ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-coverage-server.md

 It can also compute coverage route and plans using a precomputed set of rows using the `opennav_row_coverage` server.
 It is within the `opennav_coverage` project, not within Nav2 directly, but is planned for a longer-term integration once a few key features are available in Fields2Cover.
 If you wish to contribute to this effort, please let a maintainer know!

+!!! note

-Note: All `default_` prefixed parameters can be overwritten in the action request field.
+    All `default_` prefixed parameters can be overwritten in the action request field.
 When modes are not set in the Action goal, the defaults are utilized.

 ## Parameters